-If you are the type of computer user who likes to upgrade his computer with new hardware devices instead of purchasing a new computer whenever a speed, storage or performance update is due you might find the following tip interesting.
-It is very likely that old device drivers are still present on the system which can lead to all kinds of hardware related problems and even slow boot times as Windows is searching for those hardware devices in every boot sequence.
+If you are the type of computer user who likes to upgrade the computer with new hardware devices instead of purchasing a new computer whenever a speed, storage or performance update is due, you may find the following tip interesting.

-The first step in there is to enable the display of hidden devices.
+The first step in the Device Manager interface is to enable the display of hidden devices.
 Hidden devices are all devices that are currently not connected to the computer system.
-This can be old device drivers or hardware devices that are currently not connected.
+This can be old devices that are no longer used, or hardware devices like an external hard drive or printer that are currently not connected.
 To enable hidden devices click on View > Show Hidden Devices.

-A right-click on such a device will provide the means to uninstall the device driver from the computer system.
-The uninstallation should remove the device entry from the device manager.
 Nothing can go wrong if you happen to uninstall working hardware devices from the system.
-Windows will either automatically install the new drivers at the next startup or prompt for a driver disk to perform the installation.
+Windows will either automatically install the new drivers at the next startup, or prompt for a driver disk to install the device anew.

 Cautious users might want to create a device driver backup before starting the process.